Cube-aholic

 We caught up with Tim via email and he was kind enough to answer some questions.

-Read on for Tim’s thoughts on these re-imagined lawn chairs, the Philly design scene, how we should embrace a push to “buy locally” in artisan crafts (just like the current ”buy local” trend for food & drink) and his love of the pencil.
-Read the rest of this entry »
+Read on for Tim’s thoughts on these re-imagined lawn chairs, the Philly design scene, how we should embrace a push to “buy locally” in artisan crafts (just like the current “buy local” trend for food & drink) and his love of the pencil.
+Continue reading Off the Lawn

 Steel Petals